Practical information for your visit

 Visits to the Tower will include walking on uneven, cobbled ground.
 Make sure you wear comfortable clothing and shoes.

 In the interest of security, visitors are admitted to the Tower on the condition that they may be searched before entering the premises.
 The following items are strictly banned from the Tower:

-Requests for commercial photography, filming and sketching should be made in advance by contacting our Press Team.
+Requests for commercial and media photography, filming and sketching should be made in advance by contacting our Media and PR Team.

 Equipment such as tripods, monopods, selfie sticks (interiors) and gimbals may not be used at the site unless arrangements have been made in advance with our Media and PR or Conservation teams.

 Wedding photography is exclusive to couples hiring the Tower of London for their wedding day.
 To find out more about hiring the Tower of London for your event, visit our Hire a Venue page.

 We ask that you respect the privacy of our other visitors while taking photographs at our site.
 Historic Royal Palaces is a safeguarding organisation and takes its responsibility to protect children and vulnerable people seriously.
 We may sometimes ask therefore that visitors refrain from filming or photographing other visitors.Read our safeguarding policies and procedures

 - Our palaces are very old and have many uneven surfaces, for example cobbles, worn steps, uneven steps and slopes.
 Please choose footwear that is comfortable and appropriate for the conditions.